From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: The small intermittency approximation

 \section{The small intermittency approximation}

-The small intermittency approximation is one of the main theoretical tools of the Log S-fBM model as presented in \cite{wu2022rough} (also used in the context of multifractal models, see for instance \cite{bacry2008log}) in the sense that it allows to derive approximations of the log volatility measure generalized moments on arbitrary periods when the intermittency coefficient goes to $0$ as advocated in Proposition 4 in \cite{wu2022rough}.
 The small intermittency approximation is of particular interest in calibrating the model parameters from observed data which will be the purpose of Section \ref{sec:estimation}.
 In fact, we will proceed similarly and see that within the small intermittency approximation in the mLog S-fBM model the generalized moments depend on the cointermitency and the co-Hurst matrices entries.

-In the following, we start by introducing the necessary notations.
-We present the small intermittency approximation result in dimension $d$ and a special focus will be made for the case $d=2$ as it allows to calibrate the corresponding co-Hurst exponent and co-intermittency parameter, more details will be discussed in Section \ref{sec:estimation} concerning the estimation procedure.
+In the following, we start by deriving the cross covariance structure of the normalized integrated mS-fBM:

+useful in the small intermittency results.
+We present the small intermittency approximation result in dimension $d$.
+A special focus will be made for the case $d=2$ as it allows to calibrate the corresponding co-Hurst exponent and co-intermittency parameter, more details will be discussed in Section \ref{sec:estimation} concerning the estimation procedure.